ohxyz/react-get-started/README.md

-# Basic development environment setup of a React project
+# Basic setup of a React project

 This is NOT a npm package intended for installation.
 So do NOT install it, for example by `npm i react-get-started`.